wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Is this plugin free? =

 Absolutely.
 You are free to use this plugin on your WordPress site.
-If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would greatly appreciate a small donation to help me further develop the plugin and provide you with additional features.
+If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would appreciate it very much if you would consider providing a small donation to help support the continued development of this plugin.
+Any donation amount will be humbly appreciated.
 Thank you.

 = How can I donate? =